mrimadali/iOS-Github-Search-Client/README.md

 The Project uses two dependencies:-

-1. Kingfisher:  A lightweight and pure Swift implemented library for downloading and caching image from the web.
+1. **Kingfisher**:  A lightweight and pure Swift implemented library for downloading and caching image from the web.

-2. Loaf:  A simple framework for easy iOS Toasts (to show Error messages)
+2. **Loaf**:  A simple framework for easy iOS Toasts (to show Error messages)

-3. SwiftyJSON: SwiftyJSON makes it easy to deal with JSON data in Swift
+3. **SwiftyJSON**: SwiftyJSON makes it easy to deal with JSON data in Swift

 # Pages

 The app has two pages:-

-1. Search: It searches using the keyowrd entered by user, Once a keyword is entered, it searches the reposirtoy on Github using the API (api.github.com)
+1. **Repo Search**: It searches using the keyowrd entered by user, Once a keyword is entered, it searches the reposirtoy on Github using the API (api.github.com)
-2. Repo details: It shows meta data about the selected repo, such as, Repo name, owner, creation date, description etc.,
+2. **Repo details**: It shows meta data about the selected repo, such as, Repo name, owner, creation date, description etc.,

 # Pagination